openwebdocs/owd-website/pages/content/posts/owd-projects-h1-2023.md

 ## Progressive web apps revamp

-In January, [Patrick Brosset](https://patrickbrosset.com/), who's one of the Microsoft representatives on our Governing Committee, proposed [a project to update the MDN documentation for progressive web apps](https://github.com/mdn/mdn/issues/280).
+Also in January, [Patrick Brosset](https://patrickbrosset.com/), who's one of the Microsoft representatives on our Governing Committee, proposed [a project to update the MDN documentation for progressive web apps](https://github.com/mdn/mdn/issues/280).
 MDN's docs on progressive web apps were mostly written in 2017, and were never substantially updated since.

 To get an idea of what kind of content to add, we used the [Divio documentation system](https://documentation.divio.com/) which describes four different types of documentation, that each perform a different function.
 The Divio system is - we think - one of those ideas that is so useful, that when you hear it, you wonder why you never thought of it before.